 The next session was directed by Mr. Majid who also moderated the webinar.
 Following is the crux of his presentation, “All big tech companies (Amazon, Google etc.) are utilizing cloud computing.
 Usually there is a status quo that keeps large companies large and small companies small however almost every decade, there arise an opportunity for later to evolve and grow.
 New/growing organizations and economies can take this opportunity of cloud computing to make a leapfrog, a jump which can compensate for them through innovation and disruption.
 It’s an inexpensive technology that lowers the entry level barriers for startups, new firms and economies.
 Another key benefit of Cloud is Agility, referred to as speed to market.
 The misconception related to data security and cloud were also addressed and it was explained how latest encryption innovations can secure the data.
 There are companies like Zoom, who used cloud computing and grew in no time and catered billions of users.
 There are different types of cloud like public, private and hybrid with services like machine learning, analytics, database, facial recognition and artificial Intelligence.
 Different models like Iaas, STaas, Paas, were discussed along how companies are utilizing them around us.

-In the last session, questions were taken from the participants of the webinar and speakers in addition to members of Karandaaz team.
-Ms. Sana while answering a question emphasized on the skills required to capitalize on the features of cloud computing.
-She said that we need resources who can adapt to the rapidly changing technological landscape.
-Mr. Rahat addressed the questions related to the security concerns and other technical details about which people are usually worried in regard to adopting cloud computing.
-While explaining the nature of data related breaches in the company, he emphasized upon security of networks as they are being established by big-tech companies.
+In the last session, questions were taken from the participants of the webinar and speakers in addition to members of the Karandaaz team.
+Ms. Sana while answering a question emphasized the skills required to capitalize on the features of cloud computing.
+She said that we need resources that can adapt to the rapidly changing technological landscape.
+Mr. Rahat addressed the questions related to security concerns and other technical details about which people are usually worried in regard to adopting cloud computing.
+While explaining the nature of data-related breaches in the company, he emphasized the security of networks as they are being established by big-tech companies.
 Especially in the context of startups, they don’t have extra expenses to pay for information security mechanisms, Rahat said.
-To conclude the webinar, moderated encouraged the participants to read and research about cloud computing.
+To conclude the webinar moderated encouraged the participants to read and research cloud computing.